Skip to content

 At Ditto Transcripts, for example, we’re CJIS compliant, following all practices currently recommended to keep the audio and text files we’re working on secure as they travel to and from your firm.
 This isn’t something that all agencies do, which could potentially leave you (and your clients) open to major security risks.

-Legal transcription is a pretty simple and straight-forward process, broken down into three key steps.
+Legal transcription is a straightforward process, broken down into three key steps.
 This is your “How to transcribe a legal document” cheat sheet.

 Once you’ve found the agency that you want to work with, you send them an audio or video file.
-Agencies like ours will accept the majority of file types available, flexible to how you need to work.
-Let us know up front what turnaround time you need, and we’ll make sure we can guarantee that.
+Agencies like ours will accept the majority of file types available, allowing you to work flexibly.

-The first thing the legal transcriptionist will do is to carefully listen the source material.
+The first thing the legal transcriptionist will do is to carefully listen to the source material.
 They’ll copy it verbatim into a written document, formatted exactly as you’ve specified in the initial call and taking into account what source material they’re transcribing.
+Verbatim transcription services ensure everything in the audio is heard and transcribed (including the “ums and ahs,” free from omissions of any word or stutters.

 If, for example, the audio file is of an interrogation or court hearing, nuances of speech patterns and grammatical inconsistencies will remain.
 If, however, the end product is a legal document or letter, grammar, syntax, and correct wording and phrasing will be used to create the professional documentation.